gluons/font-awesome-icon-chars/README.md

 ```

 ## Usage
-You can use characters list file in [character-list](https://github.com/gluons/Font-Awesome-Icon-Chars/tree/master/character-list) directory.
+You can use characters list file in [character-list](./character-list) directory.
 All files that has been built will place in this directory.

 ## Build
 - Build all file.
   ```
-  gulp make
+  gulp build
   ```
   Or use default gulp task.
   ```